 The most important thing you need to know about communicating with the other driver’s insurer is that you are not legally obligated to do so at all.
 In the event that someone involved in the accident may file a claim for damages, whether it’s you or anyone else involved in the incident, it’s especially recommended that you don’t communicate with insurance companies other than your own.
 Whether you do or don’t speak with them, though, this element of an auto accident especially calls for hiring an attorney and communicating with an adjuster from your own insurance company to represent you in any potential legal process.

 If you communicate with the other driver’s insurance company, they are likely to ask you the same questions as your own company about the basic details of the incident.
 However, they will also likely ask questions like whether you were hurt, whether you were wearing a seatbelt, how the crash occurred, the contact information of any witnesses, whether the weather may have played a role in the crash, and which direction you were travelling in.
 Their goal in asking these questions is to pay as little money to you as possible by creating a case that their insured driver was not at fault.

 The point made in the previous section is especially important here; don’t downplay the severity of your injuries or car damage in any way.
 Be sure of these details before communicating with any insurance company, because they could be used in a case against you in court.

 If you’ve been involved in a car accident, contact the North Carolina auto accident attorneys at Rodzik Law Group immediately.
-We’ll represent you in any legal claims and give you more specific guidance based on your case.
+We’ll give you more specific guidance based on your case.
 Schedule a consultation with us now to find out more.